nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 ### Training Stages

 #### Training Stage (`DFPTraining`)
-The `DFPTraining` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_training.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_training.py)) trains a model for each incoming `DataFrame` and emits an instance of `morpheus.messages.multi_ae_message.MultiAEMessage` containing the trained model.
+The {py:obj}`~dfp.stages.dfp_training.DFPTraining` trains a model for each incoming `DataFrame` and emits an instance of `morpheus.messages.multi_ae_message.MultiAEMessage` containing the trained model.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |